 Payments for personal care services provided by a financially responsible relative cannot be higher than the AHCCCS fee for service rate.
-Spouse or family maintenance allowance: Payment for the maintenance needs of a spouse or other dependent as described in MA1201C from the trust income.
-Burial expenses for the customer Disbursements for the customer's burial expenses are limited to one of the following: Purchase of a prepaid burial plan funded by an irrevocable life insurance policy, irrevocable burial account, irrevocable trust account or irrevocable escrow account.
+Payment for the maintenance needs of a spouse or other dependent as described in MA1201C from the trust income.
+Disbursements for the customer's burial expenses are limited to one of the following: Purchase of a prepaid burial plan funded by an irrevocable life insurance policy, irrevocable burial account, irrevocable trust account or irrevocable escrow account.
 Any amount of the disbursement that exceeds the itemized burial expenses is an uncompensated transfer.
 Purchase of life insurance to fund a burial plan for the customer with a face value of not more than \$1,500 after allowing deductions for burial plot items.
 A burial fund account of not more than \$1,500.
-Other expenses for the customer's benefit Costs for food, clothing and shelter.
+Costs for food, clothing and shelter.
 Home property and other real property purchased by and titled to the trust.
 Items for entertainment, education or vocational needs consistent with the customer's ability to use these items.
-Travel expenses for a companion, including a financially responsible relative, when a companion is needed to allow the customer to travel for non-medical reasons.
+Travel expenses for a companion, including a financially responsible relative, when a companion is needed to allow the customer to travel for non- medical reasons.